thegooddocsproject/governance/Working_Group_Guidelines.md

 ---
 Put your elevator pitch here and a more detailed mission statement!
 Talk about who should join your group!

+Over time, this will be a good place to enter notes about the progress your group is making toward their objectives.
 ```